Alternative 3: References in popular culture

 Canadian musician Ian Thomas has stated that the lyrics to his 1979 hit "Pilot" were inspired from watching Alternative 3.

-The track "Vats of Goo" on the OST for the 1997 video game Fallout is a cover of Alternative 3's theme.
+The track "Vats of Goo" on the OST for the 1997 video game Fallout is a cover of Alternative 3s theme.

 British doom metal band Anathema's 1998 album Alternative 4 was also named after the programme.

 Rock band Monster Magnet have a song about the conspiracy, titled "Third Alternative" on their Dopes to Infinity album.

-The song "Alternative Three" on the album Karma Had It Coming by Canadian punk rock band The Broomhandles, takes inspiration from the programme.
+The song "Alternative Three" on the album Karma Had It Coming by Canadian punk rock band The Broomhandles takes inspiration from the programme.

 An alternative soundtrack for the film by members of Add N to (X), Stereolab and Hairy Butter was released on Lo Recordings in 2001.

 Costa Botes cited Alternative 3 as one of the influences that inspired him to produce the New Zealand mockumentary Forgotten Silver with Peter Jackson.

 A character in Richard Linklater's 1991 film Slacker, portrayed by Jerry Delony, claims that Alternative 3 is "absolutely true" and that humans have been on Mars since 1962.

 UK punk rock band UFX released a video using allegedly hoax footage from Alternative 3, the Roswell alien autopsy and footage of Nazi flying saucers to accompany the title track of their 2013 album Reverse Engineering.